 - Character’s problems are bad and actively getting worse.

 - Ends at the climax.

 ACT III: THE RESOLUTION

 - Starts with the climax

-- Resolves any plot lines or arcs, answers questions.
+- Resolves any plot lines or arcs and answers questions.

 - Completes the story.

-If you’re still not sure about where parts of your story fall into the three act structure– Google it, you asshole.
+If you’re still not sure about where parts of your story fall into the three act structure: Google it.
 This is the internet.
+Be resourceful.